mahidhar/sc25_k8s_tutorial/3_ai_examples.md

 - Uses a small set of sample documents to demonstrate Milvus vector storage and retrieval
 - Shows RAG with Ollama LLM

 **Note:** This example connects to the `sc25_milvus` database using credentials from the Kubernetes secret `sc25-milvus-credentials`.
-The collection name is `rag_documents_vectordb_example`.
-The script uses environment variables for Milvus connection, so no manual editing is needed.
+The collection name is `simple_rag_example`.
+You can change the name in the `milvus-example.py` file if you want to create a separate collection of your own.
+For all other aspects, the script uses environment variables for Milvus connection, so no manual editing is needed.

 ## End